Seagate/cortx/doc/community-build/Generate-Cortx-Build-Stack.md

 8. Run the following command to check out the codebase from **CORTX-2.0.0-77** branch for all components:

    ```
+   docker rmi ghcr.io/seagate/cortx-build:centos-7.9.2009
    docker run --rm -v /root/cortx:/cortx-workspace ghcr.io/seagate/cortx-build:centos-7.9.2009 make checkout BRANCH=CORTX-2.0.0-77
    ```

-9. Then go to each component directory & verify the git status, for example:
+9. Then go to each component directory & verify the `git status` by running:

    ```
-   [root@deploy-test cortx]# cd cortx-motr
+   cd cortx/cortx-motr
-   [root@deploy-test cortx-motr]# git status
+   git status
-   # HEAD detached at CORTX-2.0.0-77
    ```

 ## Compile and Build CORTX Stack as per Individual component